apprunjs/apprun-docs/docs/architecture-ideas/state-machine.md

 ---
 title: Use State Machine in AppRun Applications
 published: true
-description: This post describes how to create a state machine in AppRun applications to help event handling using a calculator as an example.
+description: This post describes creating a state machine in AppRun applications to help event handling using a calculator as an example.
 tags: #apprun #javascript #typescript #state_machine
 ---
 ## Introduction

-### State machine

 The state machine is the tool that developers must have in their toolbox.